x3haloed/peer-deploy/README.md

 - WASI component should export `run` (command world).
 If no export is present, the agent will log that and complete without error.
 - On macOS, background services are not configured automatically (no systemd).
 If you want auto-start at login, we can add a `launchd` plist; open an issue.
 - The agent’s memory metrics currently report process RSS as a proxy.
 When Wasmtime exposes per-component stats we’ll switch to those.
-- Gateway (MVP) serves static directories via routes or `/www` mounts.
-HTTP proxying into component handlers and TLS are planned next.
+- Gateway invokes components via WASI HTTP.
+TLS termination and reverse-proxy features are planned next.

 ## Development
 - Build debug: